pvilas/fin_sanctions/README.md

 ### Make the database

-Now you can create download the lists and create the database.
+Now you can download the lists and create the database.
 Return to the fin_sanctions directory and execute the creation script.
 You may read the script before to understand what is happen.

 ```
 source make_db.sh